tzurp/performance-total/README.md

 <h2>Getting the results</h2>

-A new directory named `performance-results` is created in your project's root folder and when all the tests are completed two files are created inside it: `performance-results.json` and `performance-results.csv` with the analyzed data including: average time, standard error of mean,  (sem), number of samples, min value, max value, earliest time and latest time.
+A new directory named `performance-results` is created in your project's root folder and when all the tests are completed two files are created inside it: `performance-results.json` and `performance-results.csv` with the analyzed data including: average time, standard error of mean(sem), number of samples, min value, max value, earliest time and latest time.

 <h2>Typescript support</h2>